dsbolin/lammps/doc/src/granular_tangential_models.rst

-Models for tangential contact in granular interactions
+Models for tangential friction in granular interactions
 ======================================================

 .. _linear_nohistory: